 2.2.
 Present Infographic about French people’s New Year resolutions

 - Notice how well students are prepared to comprehend this authentic resource !
-(Note: this study is from December 2017.
-At the time I am writing this post, there is nothing published for 2018)

 - Present the pie chart by writing equivalent expression students have been exposed to.
 For example: se mettre au sport = faire du sport, réduire son stress = être moins stressé.e, etc.

 - Notice I did not present “perdre du poids” (losing weight) the day before.
 This is a conscious decision.
 I don’t want my students to think about losing weight as a goal.
-I’d rather have them think about positive goals such as being active, less stressed out, eating healthy, etc. With Intermediates, “perdre du poids” could become the subject of a great conversation.
+I’d rather have them think about positive goals such as being active, less stressed out, eating more vegetables, etc. With Intermediates, “perdre du poids” could become the subject of a great conversation.
 Should losing weight be a New Year’s resolution?

 2.3 Are our New Year’s resolutions similar to those of French people?